 Introduction to the historical, political, legal, economic, social and cultural foundations of American Educational development including philosophies and ethics.
 Prerequisite: Acceptance to the College of Education.
 Offered fall and spring semesters.

-EDSC-4220: Literacy Instruction in the Content Areas - 3 hours acquisition; instructional approaches; reading processes; writing; reading materials; assessment; vocabulary, comprehension, and fluency strategies; analyzing, evaluating, synthesizing, and summarizing information; integrating reading, writing and oral communication; collaborating with others; and stimulating discussion in the content areas.
+EDSC-4220: Literacy Instruction in the Content Areas - 3 hours collaborating with others; and stimulating discussion in the content areas.
 Prerequisite: Admission to the College of Education.
 Offered fall and spring semesters.